-Here on this side of the pandemic, we have perhaps made it through the biggest shock waves, but are still learning to ebb and flow with continuous changes and iterations.
+Here on this side of the pandemic, we have perhaps made it through the biggest shock waves but are still learning to ebb and flow with continuous changes and iterations.
 It's a new normal.
-And as we are all well familiar, our workplaces have seen some of the biggest changes of all.
+And as we are all familiar, our workplaces have seen some of the biggest changes.

 Not all of them bad, either.
 In PwC's US Remote Work Survey (January 2021), 83% of companies reported that the shift to remote work has been successful.
 79% of employees emphasized the importance of flexibility to manage family alongside with work.
 More than half of employees reported a desire to work remotely at least three days a week.
 And in the same survey, 87% of employees said the office is important for collaborating with team members and building relationships—their top-rated needs for the office.

 Here's what else we know: a survey conducted by Salesforce reveals that a lack of collaboration resulted in workplace failures for 86% of employees and executives.
 Companies with highly engaged employees have been found to outperform competitors by 147% (Gallup State of the American Workforce).
 And in Gusto's Community at Work survey, they found that the top reason employees stay at a company is working with a great team—with 54% reporting staying longer due to a prevailing sense of community and team spirt, and, on the flip side, 52% reported either leaving a job or strongly considering due to a lack of community feeling.